A. E. Backus Museum & Gallery

 The A. E. Backus Museum & Gallery is located at 500 North Indian River Drive, Fort Pierce, Florida.
 This museum houses artwork by A. E. Backus and other Florida artists.
-The museum contains the largest collection of paintings by A. E. Backus, a preeminent Florida landscape painter.
+The museum contains the largest public collection of paintings by Backus, a preeminent Florida landscape painter.

 The A.E.
-Backus Museum & Gallery, a 5,000 sq. ft. public visual arts facility, was established in 1960 by A.E.
-Backus and a group of local art enthusiasts.
-Open five days a week from October through mid-June (summer hours by appointment) the museum features the Nation's largest display of original paintings by Albert Ernest Backus (American 1906 – 1990).
-The museum also handles consignment sales of Backus paintings as well as other Treasure Coast artists of merit.
+Backus Museum & Gallery, an 8,000 sq. ft. public visual arts facility, was established in 1960 by Backus and a group of local art enthusiasts.
+The museum is dedicated to presenting and collecting works by Backus and the original Florida Highwaymen.
 Four additional exhibition wings feature changing exhibits of artwork by contemporary artists.